top of page

 Each small batch is made with the goat milk from our registered Nigerian Dwarf Goats.
 Because the dairy has a whopping 6% - 10% butterfat, these candies are very creamy and soft, leaving a rich caramel flavor in your mouth.
 Beware that once you have one, you might not be able to resist another!

-- a customer from the first event the caramels attended
+- a review from the first event the caramels attended

 "These are the best caramels I've ever had!"